GVersteeg/RepData_PeerAssessment1/PA1_template.md

 ## # ... with 278 more rows
 ```

+The peek shows the mean steps taken for the first intervals.
+As can be
-Asc an be expected, there is not much activity going on just after midnight.
+expected, there is not much activity going on just after midnight.

-Now for the activity pattern of an average day, let's plot this as a time-series,
+Now for the activity pattern of an average day, let's plot this dataset as a
-showing the average (across days) of steps taken during each specific interval.
+time-series, showing the average (across days) of steps taken during each
+specific interval.

 ```r